mmkamron/basefit/README.md

 # BaseFit - Based Fitness

-BaseFit is a simple web application designed for calories and performance tracking.
-With a minimalist interface, it allows users to set and monitor their fitness goals.
-BaseFit is perfect for those who prefer a straightforward way to keep track of their fitness progress without the complexity of more advanced fitness tracking apps.
+BaseFit is a simple web application for scheduling personal training sessions.